 The top photos from the 6,300 submitted will be on display at the NPG until 14 February, after which they will be shown at the Shipley gallery in Gateshead and the Walsall New Art Gallery.

-If you'd like to enter compositions, get in control of your camera and shoot amazing images like this without spending £20,000 on equipment - try our beginners photography DVD, come on a One-to-One photography course.
+If you'd like to enter compositions, get in control of your camera and shoot amazing images like this without spending £20,000 on equipment - try our Ultimate Beginners Course, come on a One-to-One photography course.